Frequently Asked Questions

 Please view our Weather page.
 The Mount Washington Observatory is the authority on weather on the mountain and has a great website filled with an abundance of weather information about Mount Washington and the area.
 Please consider joining the non-profit Observatory as a member – lots of benefits and you’ll be supporting a great, historic Mt.
 Washington institution!

 Safety considerations dictate that certain vehicles with full passenger loads or heavily loaded with luggage cannot be permitted on the Auto Road.
+Also the maximum wheelbase on any vehicle is 161 inches (This excludes many club cab pickups and limousines) and the maximum width on any vehicle is 85 inches including mirrors (mirrors may be folded in to achieve this width).
 Click here for vehicle limits.

-Tours are generally available from 8:30 am until 5 pm. with shorter hours in late fall.
-Stages run on a first come, first served basis and reservations are not accepted except as noted above.
+Tours are generally available from 8:30 am until 5 pm with shorter hours in spring and fall.
+"Stages" run on a first come, first served basis and reservations are only accepted except as noted above.
 We make every effort to provide our guests with a tour as soon as possible.
-Departures are usually within 30 minutes of purchasing your tickets, however, on very busy days you can expect the wait to be longer.
+Departures are usually within 30 minutes of purchasing your tickets, however, on very busy days you can expect the wait to be longer or even to sell out.
 Mornings tend to be less busy.
 Please click here for more information.

 Before there were cars (and vans), visitors to the Auto Road traveled in horse drawn stages.
 That’s how we have been referring to them ever since.
 Please click here for more history.